JAMelendezD/MolecularDynamicsPymol/index.md

 ## Membrane

 In this section we are gonna go over the basics on how to make a molecular dynamics simulation using GROMACS and the charmm force field.
-We begin by going to the webpage of the [charmm-gui](http://www.charmm-gui.org/).
+We begin by going to the following webpage [charmm-gui](http://www.charmm-gui.org/).
 Here we select input generator followed by membrane builder, scroll down and then select membrane only system.
 Follow the next image closely.

 <p align="center">